 CONTINUING EDUCATION CREDIT

 We offer continuing education credits for two professions: nurses and acupuncturists.
-(Nutritionists and RDs only need a certificate of attendance as explained below.)
-Once you have signed up and paid for the credits you will have to sign in each morning and provide an evaluation before you depart.
+Nutritionists and RDs only need a certificate of attendance as explained below.
+For nurses and acupuncturists, once you have signed up and paid for the credits you will have to sign in each morning and provide an evaluation before you depart.
 Acupuncturists must also submit an attendance record.
 Nurses get credit for attending the talks listed below.
-Certificates will be emailed to each CEU-receipient after the conference.
+Certificates will be emailed to each CEU-recipient after the conference.

-Pending Nursing: Total possible for 3 days: 16.25 hours (Friday 7 hours; Saturday 5; Sunday 4.25).
+Total possible for 3 days: 15.75 hours (Friday 7 hours; Saturday 5; Sunday 3.75).
 We are approved by the Maryland Nurses Association to award contact hours for nurses.
-The Maryland Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC), all states accept this.
-Please note only certain lectures are approved for credit* (see below) Each day has a different number of credits possible: Friday 7, Saturday 5 and Sunday 4.25, for a total possible of 16.25 hours.
+Please note only certain lectures are approved for credit (see below).

 Fees: The fee for CEUs is $25 per day or $65 for all three days.
 In an effort to keep our registration fees low, we do not build this fee into the registration price but charge only those receiving credit.

 For RDs, some NDs and some nutritionists, a Certificate of Attendance will suffice to give you 5 credit hours each day.
 You do not have to sign in or submit an evaluation.
 You simply receive the certificate which you submit to your board or school.